 As the pasta cools, the sauce will thicken – make it slightly runnier than you think it needs to be.

 Step Five – Sprinkle with the remaining parmesan, serve and eat immediately.
+A simple green salad dressed with pesto dressing would be perfect with this.

 Cream Cheese Pasta Recipe FAQs, Hints & Tips